Kam-Mivehchi/Personal-Portfolio/README.md

 Features

 - mobile responsive webite
--navabar links to page elements, github, and linkedin -hero section used as canvas for future development; looking to tie in my chemical background -about me section which features a small introduction to my proffesional portfolio -project section used to display screen shots of projects as well as links to the deployed sites
+- navabar links to page elements, github, and linkedin
+- hero section used as canvas for future development; looking to tie in my chemical background
+- about me section which features a small introduction to my proffesional portfolio
+- project section used to display screen shots of projects as well as links to the deployed sites

 Future improvements